 - (a) Alternative investments such as: - i.
 Hedge funds and absolute return funds; and - ii.
-Private securities, which include but are not limited to venture capital; - (b) Equities, bonds and commodities investments; - (c) Cash or cash equivalents at bank; - (d) Derivatives (either exchange traded or over-the-counter) including but not limited to swaps, interest rate and forward rate contracts, forward foreign exchange contracts, options, and futures contracts, as appropriate in the management of an other (alternative investments) portfolio; - (e) Units and other prescribed interests in unit trusts or pooled funds that invest predominantly in investments referred to above; and - (f) Investments not covered by the above and approved by the Supervisor.
+Private securities, which include but are not limited to venture capital; - (b) Cash or cash equivalents at bank; - (c) Derivatives (either exchange traded or over-the-counter) including but not limited to swaps, interest rate and forward rate contracts, forward foreign exchange contracts, options, and futures contracts, as appropriate in the management of an "other" assets portfolio; - (d) Units and other prescribed interests in unit trusts or pooled funds that invest predominantly in investments referred to above; and - (e) Investments not covered by the above and approved by the Supervisor.